jakobharder/anno1800-jakobs-mods/README.md

 ## `[Gameplay] Alternative Needs`

-Adds products from `[Addon] Industrial Cities` and `[Addon] Pescatarians` available as Lifestyle needs as alternatives to some Basic needs.
+Adds products from `[Addon] Industrial Cities` and `[Addon] Pescatarians` available as lifestyle needs as alternatives to some basic needs.

 ## `[Gameplay] New World Tourism, Small Monument Base`